It could be a small business with a separate shop domain for its eCommerce store, or a sizable enterprise with a multitude of brands and websites.

 Here, the most important step is to ensure both domains are set as Referral Exclusions.
 This is done by going in the Property Admin under Tracking Info and listing each domain to the Referral Exclusions List.
 Doing so prevents your cross-domain traffic (or one user going from the main site to the eComm store site) from being recorded as referral traffic, which ultimately defeats the purpose of this tracking exercise.

 Once we've set up the excluded referral domains in Google Analytics, the next step is to establish and enable dedicated views into each domain.
-This way, we can review and analyze the performance of each website individually, all within the master view property.
+This way, we can review and analyze the performance of each website individually, all within the aggregate view property.

 There are a few different ways we can accomplish this.
-As mentioned above, it's often most efficient to create one primary master view when starting fresh, and segment individual domains from that view to track each website's performance.
+As mentioned above, it's often most efficient to create one primary aggregate view when starting fresh, and segment individual domains from that view to track each website's performance.
 Again, this method does not inherit any historic data.

 To retain the data integrity of your property's previous performance, the best practice is to create different views for each domain.
 This enables us to add filters and see data-specific information from each website.